-Phil Xenidis, better known as Phil X (born 10 March 1966) is a Las Vegas based Canadian guitarist, prolific session guitarist and officially a member of Bon Jovi right now.
+Phil Xenidis, better known as Phil X (born 10 March 1966) is a Los Angeles based Canadian guitarist, prolific session guitarist and officially a member of Bon Jovi right now.

 At 16 Phil formed a band called Sidinex (from Phil’s last name spelled backwards) with bassist Kevin Gingrich, drummer Scott Masterson and singer Todd Farhood.
 They played high schools and opened local shows for bands like Nazareth and Thor.
 Sometimes they were lucky to have their own gig in clubs.
 They even released an EP, but the band called it quits when Phil was offered a gig with Frozen Ghost in 1988.